 ReCal3: Reliability for 3+ Coders

-ReCal3 (”Reliability Calculator for 3 or more coders”) is an online utility that computes intercoder/interrater reliability coefficients for nominal content analysis data coded by three or more coders.
-(A version for 2 coders is also available.)
+ReCal3 (“Reliability Calculator for 3 or more coders”) is an online utility that computes intercoder/interrater reliability coefficients for nominal data coded by three or more coders.
+(Versions for 2 coders working on nominal data and for any number of coders working on ordinal, interval, and ratio data are also available.)
 Here is a brief feature list:

-• Calculates four of the most popular reliability coefficients for multiple coders: average pairwise percent agreement, Fleiss’ Kappa, average pairwise Cohen’s Kappa, and Krippendorff’s Alpha.
+• Calculates four of the most popular reliability coefficients for multiple coders assessing nominal data: average pairwise percent agreement, Fleiss’ Kappa, average pairwise Cohen’s Kappa, and Krippendorff’s Alpha.

 • Displays all possible pairwise percent agreements and Cohen’s Kappa coefficients, making it easier to root out rogue coders